SimchaTeich/Microcorruption/21 - Churchill/README.md

 ### Explore the code:

-The plan is simple, but too complicated to explain in words.<br />
+The program is simple, but too complicated to explain in words.<br />
 Therefore, immediately after it will appear its "source code" that I wrote in c.

 <img src="./21.1.png"></img>